Crissium/SilverDict/README.md

 [^4]: I tested with an extremely ill-formed DSL dictionary, and before such devilry my cleaning code is powerless.
 I will look into how GoldenDict handles this.

 [^2]: I grabbed a profiler and found the root of the cause: the MDict library stores many things in memory, so it is impossible for me to fix this without rewriting the library.
 Besides, I cannot instantiate `MDX` lazily, or the waiting time would easily get well beyond half a second.

+[^5]: SilverDict is not a thin layer between the browser and the database, and in order to ease the development process, I have made some decisions that may be considered very strange by you Flask veterans out there.
+For example, I have written a custom database manager and a huge Config class that even has some getters and setters.
+What's more, I have subclassed `Flask` to store literally everything in this object instead of `g`, for which I have to define all APIs in the constructor instead of a blueprint.
+Now this project seems impossible to refactor into a more Flasky style as it grows ever larger.
+In a word, I have abandoned all the conveniences and programming styles of Flask and use it as a mere base server that has been extended grotesquely.
+If you have any suggestions concerning the organisation of the project, do create an issue and share your thoughts.